benbarbersmith/grokily/README.md

 Installation
 ------------

-Install dependencies using bundler:
+Grab a copy of the source by cloning the repo or downloading a zip.
+Next, install dependencies using bundler:

     $ bundle install

-That's the only dependency you need; after that, just grab a copy of the source and run the application.
+That's all the setup you need to do.
+To run the application, just type:

     $ rackup -p4567